 Water is the basis of life.
 Without water, nothing can grow and we would quickly die.
 Water is a precious resource that needs to be protected.
 We can do our part by recognizing our use of water.
 Taking a moment to bless water each time we use it, whether we are washing our hands, starting a load of laundry, taking a drink, washing dishes, going for a swim, or taking a shower, will remind us to be grateful for this precious resource and to use it conscientiously.
 You can simply say, out loud or silently, "Thank you Water" at each of these moments, or come up with your own water blessing.

 Here is a beautiful song by Katrina Blair to chant while using water, or enjoying the rain: "Thank you, Water.
 I love you, Water.
 I'm so grateful for you Water.
 You are the rain falling down, you are the river flowing over ground, you are the ocean.
 The sweet big body water mama ocean.
 May you be wild, may you be free.
 Oh you are one with me."

 Metta Loving Kindness Meditation

 Mettā (Pali) or maitrī (Sanskrit) means loving kindness, a feeling of benevolence and friendliness towards others.
 It is one of the four Brahmaviharas, or sublime attitudes, that the Buddha taught will bring the practitioner to a state of communion with Metta Meditation is a way to direct our mind to cultivate these feelings towards people we know, people we like, people we dislike, and to all beings.
 It can be easy to feel loving and have positive thoughts towards people we really like, and it is usually very challenging to do this for people that we resent in any way.
 Opening our hearts to generate good feelings towards others helps us to be more compassionate and less judgmental to others, and more loving towards ourselves.
-There are many variations on how to practice Metta, but usually you practice visualizing others in a state of well-being, while silently repeating words that pray for their well being and freedom from suffering, such as "May you be well, may you be healthy, may you be free from suffering."
+There are many variations on how to practice Metta, but usually you practice visualizing others in a state of well-being, while silently repeating words that pray for their well being and freedom from suffering, such as "May you be well, may you be happy, may you be free from suffering."
 Begin by conjuring up a vision of a benefactor; someone who has always been loving and supportive of you.
 Picture them seated in front of you, radiating contentment and joy, health and ease of mind, and for several moments repeat the prayer for them silently.
 Next, picture a neutral person, like the cashier at the grocery store, to whom you don't have any positive or negative judgments towards.
 Then, pick someone who irritates you, or who has harmed you in the past, and recognize them as a human deserving of love and happiness, and direct the blessing towards them.
 Next, take your hands over your own heart, and direct these words and loving feelings towards yourself, offering and receiving the blessings.
 Finally, direct your loving thoughts and words towards all sentient beings.
-Spend a few moments, half a minute to a few minutes, on each of the 5, then rest your mind and sit for another moment, noticing the feeling of ease and openness in your being.
+Spend a few moments, 1-5 minutes, on each of the 5, then rest your mind and sit for another moment, noticing the feeling of ease and openness in your being.

 The Observation Meditation is one simple way to begin to develop your skills of mindfulness through a conscious practice of observing each of the sounds, thoughts, and sensations in the moment you are in.
 This meditation is useful to still your mind when it is racing.
 It can be practiced on its own or after the following self-guided Yoga Nidra practice.
-Simply use the silent phrase, "I notice", followed by any sound, thought, or sensation you observe.
+You can practice this in a traditional seated posture, a comfortable lying down position, or while waiting in line somewhere, while sitting on a bus/train/plane, etc, to focus an over stimulated mind and take your attention to the present.
+Find a comfortable, seated position.
+Take a few deep breaths.
+Now simply use the silent phrase, "I notice", followed by any sound, thought, or sensation you observe.
 If you find yourself in silence without noticing anything, great!
 Just rest in the silence.
-As soon as another sound or sensation occurs, say to yourself, "I notice...."
-If you notice you are following a train of thought, just notice it, saying to yourself, "I notice I was thinking", then bring your attention back to whatever else you notice in the moment.
-You can practice this in a traditional seated posture, a comfortable lying down position, or while waiting in line somewhere, while sitting on a bus/train/plane, etc, to focus an over stimulated mind and take your attention to the present.
+As soon as another sound or sensation occurs, say to yourself, "I notice ______" If you notice you are following a train of thought, just notice it, saying to yourself, "I notice I was thinking", then bring your attention back to whatever else you notice in the moment.

 Taking a mindful walk is one lovely way to still the mind while getting some exercise at the same time!
 There are many ways to practice a walking meditation.
 A walking meditation can combine mantra practice or simple Pranayama.
 For example, a simple counting breath combined with an intentional walk would look like this: Inhale for four steps, exhale for four steps, repeat.
 Or, take one step with each syllable or word of your preferred mantra.
 A very grounding and simple practice is to go outside to a trail or meadow, take off your shoes and socks, and practice walking very slowly and mindfully to avoid stepping on anything sharp or stubbing your toe.
 While walking, keep your gaze soft, looking just a short ways ahead of a you, while allowing your peripheral vision to take in your surroundings without become fixated on any one thing.
 Notice your mind observing the sights and sounds around you, without attaching.
 If you become absorbed in a thought process, notice, without judging yourself harshly for it, and bring your attention back to the intentional rhythm of your stride and breath.
 Walking meditation can be a prelude to a seated meditation in place of asana practice to work out stiffness in the body and bring a scattered mind into focus.
 If the weather is not cooperating, you can even practice this while walking in circles around your house!